FAC-11/research/week2/technical spikes.md

 ## How would you successfully spike on a topic
 * It is good practice to create more than one solution (preferably 3+) to help avoid bias
+* Pair with someone but spike with different approaches to solve the same problem.
+Each will research and code independently and compare their notes during the day.

 ## Examples of when a spike would have helped in week 1